Blazemeter/taurus/site/dat/docs/JMeter.md

       assert-xpath:
       - xpath: "/html/head/title" # query
         use-tolerant-parser: false  # use error-tolerant XML parser
+        ignore-whitespace: true # ignore whitespaces in XML (has no effect when `use-tolerant-parser` is true)
         validate: false # validate XML against its schema (has no effect when `use-tolerant-parser` is true)
-        ignore-whitespace: false # ignore whitespaces in elements (has no effect when `use-tolerant-parser` is true)
         invert: false # invert condition
 ```